-Step 7.
+- Step 7.
 Click on 'WaterDemandDiff' in the time series tab, and then click on 'ACF' and 'PACF' to plot the autocorrelation function and partial autocorrelation function respectively of the first order differenced time series, which are shown in Figures 4.7 and 4.8.
 From the ACF plot, the autocorrelations attenuate quickly, which means that there is no more trend, and a suitable value of d has been attained (d=1) (Kofinas et al., 2014).
-We will refer back to the ACF and PACF plots of 'WaterDemandDiff' in Step 9.

-Step 8.
-The value of p and q are found from the PACF and ACF respectively of the appropriately differenced time series (Kofinas $et\ al.$, 2014).
+We will refer back to the ACF and PACF plots of 'WaterDemandDiff' in Step 9. - Step 8.
+The value of p and q are found from the PACF and ACF respectively of the appropriately differenced time series (Kofinas et al., 2014).
 We have an AR model if the partial autocorrelations of the appropriately differenced time series cut off after a small number of lags, where the value of p is the last lag with a large value, and we have an MA model if the autocorrelations of the appropriately differenced time series cut off after a small number of lags, where the value of q is the last lag with a large value (NCSS).
-However, if the partial autocorrelation or autocorrelation plots of the appropriately differenced time series do not cut off, that means that we either have a mixed ARIMA model with p and q values greater than zero, or that we have an AR model with p when only the partial autocorrelation plot does not cut off, or that we have a MA model with q when only the autocorrelation plot does not cut off.
+However, if the partial autocorrelation or autocorrelation plots of the appropriately differenced time series do not cut off, that means that we either have a mixed ARIMA model with p and q values greater than zero, or that we have an AR model with p=0 when only the partial autocorrelation plot does not cut off.
+If both partial autocorrelation and autocorrelation plots of the appropriately differenced time series do not cut off.
+If both partial autocorrelation and autocorrelation plots of the appropriately differenced time series do not cut off.
 If both partial autocorrelation and autocorrelation plots of the appropriately differenced time series do not cut off, we have a mixed ARIMA model with positive p and q values that can be estimated by using trial and error until the autocorrelations are minimal (NCSS).